 Interest Rates and Fees

 Depending on the tax preparer, you may be able to get a 0% interest loan.
-If your tax preparer charges an interest rate, it may start from 36%.
+If your tax preparer charges an interest rate, it may start around 3%.

 So, how much does a tax refund loan cost?
 Let’s look at an example to get a better idea.